-nance and Policy ommittee

-Ме mbership: 11

-Councillors: C Akers-Belcher, (Chair) Leader of the Council); Cranney, (Vice Chair) Deputy Leader of the Council/Chair of Regeneration Services Committee); Thomas (Chair of Adult and Community Based Services Committee); Harrison (Chair of Children's Services Committee); S Akers-Belcher (Chair of Neighbourhood Services Committee).
-Plus Councillors: Brown, Cassidy, Marshall,

-Martin-Wells, Moore and Smith.
+Finance and Policy Committee Membership: Councillors: C Akers-Belcher, (Chair) Leader of the Council); Cranney, (Vice Chair) Deputy Leader of the Council/Chair of Regeneration Services Committee); Thomas (Chair of Adult and Community Based Services Committee); Harrison (Chair of Children's Services Committee); S Akers-Belcher (Chair of Neighbourhood Services Committee).
+Plus Councillors: Brown, Cassidy, Marshall, Martin-Wells, Moore and Smith.
+L Quorum: 3 FUNCTION DELEGATION 1.
+Responsibility for the financial and other resources of the Authority, for formulating, developing and implementing the authority's plans and strategies under the budget and policy framework.

-orum: DELEGATION

-FU NCTION DELEGATION

-1. Responsibility for the financial and other resources of the Authority, for formulating, developing and implementing the authority's plans and strategies under the budget and policy framework.
 Additional service area responsibility including asset management, strategic procurement, electoral services, revenues and benefits, social welfare and public health, under the Health and Social Care Act 2012, including the development of partnership working.
+The formulation, development and implementation of the policy framework (as detailed below) and budget and the implementation of these in respect of Council functions and services not otherwise the responsibility of Council or any other Committee, in particular finance and support services.